WebAssembly/spec/ml-proto/TestingTodo.md

 Linear memory semantics:
  - test that loading from null works
- - test that loading from constant OOB traps and is not DCE'd or folded (pending [discussion](https://github.com/WebAssembly/design/blob/master/AstSemantics.md#out-of-bounds))
+ - ~~test that loading from constant OOB traps and is not DCE'd or folded (pending [discussion](https://github.com/WebAssembly/design/blob/master/AstSemantics.md#out-of-bounds))~~
  - test that loading from "beyond the STACKPTR" succeeds
  - test that "stackptr + (linearmemptr - stackptr)" loads from linearmemptr.
  - test loading "uninitialized" things from aliased stack frames return what's there
  - test that loadwithoffset traps in overflow cases
- - test that newly allocated memory is zeroed
+ - test that newly allocated memory (program start and `grow_memory`) is zeroed
- - test that grow_memory does a full 32-bit unsigned check for page_size divisibility
+ - test that `grow_memory` does a full 32-bit unsigned check for page-size divisibility
  - test that load/store addreses are full int32 (or int64), and not OCaml int
  - test that when allocating 4GiB, accessing index -1 fails
+ - ~~test that linear memory is little-endian for all integers and floats~~
+ - test that unaligned and misaligned accesses work, even if slow
+ - ~~test that runaway recursion traps~~
+ - test that too-big `grow_memory` fails appropriately
+ - test that too-big linear memory initial allocation fails
+ - ~~test that non-pagesize `grow_memory` fails~~
+ - test that one can clobber the entire contents of the linear memory without corrupting: call stack, local variables, program execution.
+ - test that an i64 store with 4-byte alignment that's 4 bytes out of bounds traps without storing anything.

 Function pointer semantics:
  - test that function addresses are monotonic indices, and not actual addresses.
- - test that function pointers work [correctly](https://github.com/WebAssembly/design/issues/89)
+ - ~~test that function pointers work [correctly](https://github.com/WebAssembly/design/issues/89)~~

 Expression optimizer bait:
  - ~~test that `a+1<b+1` isn't folded to `a<b`~~